London

 London has six airports, but Heathrow (25 km west) and City Airport (10 km east) handle long-haul and European flights.
 Transfer to centre varies by mode.

-Private taxi (sedan or van): 60 to 90 £ depending on traffic, 45 to 75 minutes.
-Comfortable if travelling with luggage or family.
-Palaces offer chauffeur-driven car service (120 to 150 £), but the premium justifies only for prestige.
+Private taxi (saloon or van): 60 to 90 £ depending on traffic, 45 to 75 minutes.
+Comfortable with luggage or family.
+Palaces offer chauffeur-driven car (120 to 150 £), but the premium only justifies for show.

 Uber / Bolt: 50 to 70 £, 50 to 90 minutes depending on traffic.
 Cheaper than private taxi, but service quality varies.
-Opt for Uber Black (premium sedan) after a long-haul flight.
+Prefer Uber Black (premium saloon) after a long-haul flight.

-Palaces often offer pre-arrival concierge service: restaurant bookings, theatre tickets, spa, transfers.
+Palaces often offer pre-arrival concierge: restaurant bookings, theatre tickets, spa, transfers.
 The Dorchester, The Savoy, The Peninsula London excel here.
-Use it to secure your starred tables (2 months in advance minimum for Core by Clare Smyth, Sketch).
+Use it to secure starred tables (2 months ahead minimum for Core by Clare Smyth, Sketch).

 Our 10 selected addresses